-Visa guidelines for each program can be found in the Studio Abroad application portal and on the CGSE website.
+Visa guidelines for each program can be found in the back of this handbook.
 Please refer to this when applying for your visa.
 However, please note the following:

 The information in the visa guidelines is current to date and is to be used as a general guideline only.
 Each consulate has specific rules that must be followed and that you must comply with.
 Before submitting your visa application, you will need to check and recheck the consulate website to be sure that nothing has changed.
 Please note that the responsibility for submitting all documents required by you or your parents for your student visa ultimately rests in your hands.
-The Center for Global Study and Engagement will supply the supporting documents required from the College or your host institution.
+If necessary, the Center for Global Study and Engagement will supply the supporting documents required from the College or your host institution.